Our Epic Vacation: Day 13

 The kids had a great time climbing on the railroad cars and posing for photos.

-And I love this photo of Bria helping Chloe down.
+And I love this photo of my oldest daughter helping her sister down.
 So sweet.
 They really do love each other.

 After we had our fun exploring the train, we headed to the Visitor’s Center and learned all about the Klondike.
 Fascinating stuff, most of which I never really knew (or paid attention to) before.
 We also got the girls’ National Park passports stamped at the Visitor’s Center.